15 Landing page best practices to get more conversions

 5 – Keep the most important information above the fold

-That’s all the time you have to grab a visitor’s attention.
-With such limited time to convince someone to continue reading, you need to put your best foot forward.
-That’s why it’s crucial to include the most important parts of your landing page above the fold.
+With such limited time to convince someone to continue reading, you need to put your best foot forward and put the most crucial information at the top of the page where it’s immediately visible.

 Above the fold” is the portion of your landing page that can be seen without having to scroll.
 If the information you include above the fold isn’t captivating, readers won’t continue scrolling down your page.